-Original text of the law governing the reproduction and sharing of materials by libraries and archives.
-(Title 17 section 108).
+Original text of the law governing the reproduction and sharing of materials by libraries and archives (Title 17 section 108).
 This is the section of the law most relevant for inter-library loan.

 The CONTU guidelines were established in 1978 to add clarifications to the original copyright law governing ILL.
 The "Rule of 5" originates from CONTU, and is suggested as best practice in order to avoid copyright infringement.
 This links to the complete text of the CONTU guidelines.